 On your next visit to Portland, Oregon I would highly recommend doing something similar.
 There is so much to be seen!
 Portland is full of delicious coffee, artistic murals, and the coolest collection of vintage shops.
 We discovered most of these places on the NE and SE side of Portland.

-5 Most Recommended Portland Coffee Shops & What They are Known For
+5 Most Recommended Portland, Oregon Coffee Shops & What They are Known For

 Stumptown Coffee Roasters